tzou2024/lsd-portfolio/deployment.md

 [Testing](https://github.com/tzou2024/hydrangea/blob/main/.github/workflows/testing.yml)

-## Dockerization
+## Standardization
 I also containerized the API using Docker.
 I used docker to create a standard container that can run the FastAPI app.
-I build a Docker image using a [Dockerfile](https://github.com/tzou2024/hydrangea/blob/main/Dockerfile).
+I built a Docker image using a [Dockerfile](https://github.com/tzou2024/hydrangea/blob/main/Dockerfile).
 I also pushed the image to [dockerhub](https://hub.docker.com/r/tzou2024/hydroapi) so that anyone could pull and run it.
+Throughout developement, I also used python virtual environments to keep track of requirements and versions.

 ## Configuring Cloud Machines
 I deployed my app using AWS Elastic Beanstalk, a service that serves as an abstraction layer on top of ECS.
 Elastic Beanstalk automatically handles the deployment—from capacity provisioning, load balancing, and auto scaling to application health monitoring.
 I used a EC2 T2.micro instance.
 I also seperately set up a mongoDB atlas database so I don't store the database locally.
 You can acess my deployment [here](http://hydroapi-env.eba-p7wttzu3.us-east-1.elasticbeanstalk.com/docs).
 Elastic Beanstalk uses docker-compose to pull and run the image, so I also setup a [docker-compose.yml](https://github.com/tzou2024/hydrangea/blob/main/docker-compose.yml) file.